GaojiaXu/GaojiaXu.github.io/README.md

 In `hw4.py` file, there is a dashboard with 4 sections which leverage [Science and Engineering PhDs awarded in the US](https://ncses.nsf.gov/pubs/nsf19301/data).
 I use streamlit as the tool to create this dashboard visualization, because it is new and easy to implement.

+In `hw5.ipynb` file, there is an example of deep learning model to classify beetles, cockroaches and dragonflies using these [images](https://www.dropbox.com/s/fn73sj2e6c9rhf6/insects.zip?dl=0).

 For more details, see [Gaojia webpage](https://gaojiaxu.github.io).